7 Mistakes to Avoid During Outdoor Kitchen Construction

 6. Appliance Placement

 Appliance placement is a very important aspect of designing an outdoor kitchen.
 Mainly, you want to separate your gas appliances (anything that will put off heat) from your refrigeration appliances.
-Having your grill too close to an outdoor refrigerator is just asking for problem.
+Having your grill too close to an outdoor refrigerator is just asking for a problem.

 7. Premium Brands